Biden poured money into public works. But will that help Harris in Michigan?

 The new lock has no name.

 That will come later.
-For now, workers in orange vests excavate concrete and dirt from defunct locks built over a century ago in the St. Marys River that divides the U.S. and Canada.
+For now, workers in orange vests excavate concrete and dirt from defunct locks built over a century ago in the St. Marys River that divides the United States and Canada.
 But when they are finished – and 1,000-foot long cargo ships laden with iron ore can rise and fall 20-plus feet in a matter of minutes – there will undoubtedly be a naming ceremony.

 Maybe the Biden Lock?